-Jung’s map of mind is very believable and reflects a number of other positions.
-It would probably make a wonderfully hipster t-shirt as well 🙂
+Carl Jung and his map of the mind is very believable and reflects a number of other positions.
+It would probably make a cool hipster t-shirt as well 🙂

 Few people have had as much influence on modern psychology as Carl Jung; we have Jung to thank for concepts like extroversion and introversion, archetypes, modern dream analysis, and the collective unconscious.
 Psychological terms coined by Jung include the archetype, the complex, synchronicity, and it is from his work that the Myers-Briggs Type Indicator (MBTI) was developed, a popular staple of personality tests today.